Report on

 the flat end to the right and with the string along the wrestpin with its end

 even with the bottom of the wrestpin.
+The wrestpin was rolled in the same direction as one

-until the pin is hammered into its hole.
+is hammered into its hole.

 At the beginning, one hand must hold both